tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 used:

-- for configuration and metadata (see `dsl_attribute` in our projects)
+- for configuration and metadata (like `dsl_attribute` in our projects)
-- like constants in Ruby
+- instead of constants in other programming languages